faelys/pashage/README.md

 - The commands `copy`, `edit`, `insert`, `list`, `move`, and `show` accept multiple arguments to operate on many secrets at once.

+- The commands `copy` and `move` also operate on unencrypted files in the password store.

 - The `edit` command does not warn a about using `/tmp` rather than `/dev/shm`, because the warning does not seem actionable and quickly becomes ignored noise.